logo for secsportsfan.com

 In 1995 Nick Saban accepted a position at Michigan State University as Head Coach of the Spartans.
 MSU was coming off five straight losing seasons.
 Coach Saban took the struggling team and led them to a 9-2 season by 1999.
 However, after accepting his next coaching position with Louisiana State University, Saban resigned from Michigan State.

 It would seem that things like this happen every day, and they do.
-However, the resignation came weeks before the team was to play Florida State in the Citrus Bowl.
+However, the resignation came weeks before the team was to play the Florida Gators in the Citrus Bowl.
 This left Saban's assistant head coach, Bobby Williams (who would succeed him) to coach the bowl game.
-MSU defeated FSU, resulting in a great 10-2 record for the '99 season.
+MSU defeated Florida, resulting in a great 10-2 record for the '99 season.

 There is a story that makes the rounds about Saban supposedly telling his MSU assistants they had 24 hours to board a plane for Louisiana if they wanted to join him there (or something like that).
 Supposedly none joined him.
 Not sure the veracity of all that, but certainly the way he left MSU left a bad taste in some mouths.